top of page

 0CA82476-33E6-4581-9D4F-5C2F7E19084A.jpeg

-We have also instigated the planting of hundreds of trees as part of Edinburgh Council's Million Tree Project.
+Here's an artist's impression of our ongoing projects for the Fields.
+You can see the plot identified for the wildlife garden on the left of the image.
+We have already planted daffodils around the north perimeter, and we have also instigated the planting of 750 trees as part of Edinburgh Council's Million Tree Project.
 They can now be seen planted around the perimeter at the far end of the Fields, arranged to create a natural walkway and wildlife habitat.
 We have been planting fruit bushes for the enjoyment of the local community too.

 If you would like to contribute to our future projects, please make a donation via text or a bank transfer to our account.
 Details can be found on the 'Join Us' page.